staticafi/sbt-instrumentation/README.md

   "file": path to a file with function definitions, "analyses": list of paths to analyses,
   "flags": list of strings,
-  "globalVariablesRules": optional, list of rules to instrument global variables,
-     [{
-          "findGlobals": {
-             "globalVariable": string,
-             "getSizeTo": string
-           },
-           "newInstruction": {
-              "instruction": string(call, alloca),
-              "operands": list of strings
-            },
-           "in": string (name of function, where new instruction should be inserted to) }],
   "phases":
      [{
           "instructionRules":